veliovgroup/ostrio/docs/prerendering/cache-purge.md

 ## Notes:

-While cache is purged from Prerendering engine it may remain cached from few minutes to several days, it depends from selected "Cache TTL" and [rendering endpoint](https://github.com/veliovgroup/ostrio/blob/master/docs/prerendering/rendering-endpoints.md).
+While cache is purged from Pre-rendering engine it may remain cached in intermediate caching layers from few minutes to several days, it depends on selected "Cache TTL" and [rendering endpoint](https://github.com/veliovgroup/ostrio/blob/master/docs/prerendering/rendering-endpoints.md).